JonahLeggett/ML_Algo_Options_Trading/README.md

 ```

-Those steps are nessesary to maintain a security of private information.
+Those steps are necessary to maintain a security of private information.